HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 ## Changelog
+### 1.14.0
+ - Upgraded dali dataloader package "nvidia-dali-cuda110" to 1.32.0.
+ - Added support for first-gen Gaudi on Ubuntu22.04.
 ### 1.13.0
- - Enabled using HPUGraphs by default, except for Unet3D training on multiple HPUs
+ - Enabled using HPUGraphs by default.
  - Added option to enable HPUGraphs in training via `--hpu_graphs` flag.
- - Disabled H2D support for Slice and SliceInsert ops to improve performance.
 ### 1.12.0
  - Removed HMP, switched to autocast.
  - Eager mode support is deprecated.